-Guardian Childcare & Education defines a multi-level centre as any building that includes more than one floor; whether split level/mezzanine or multi levels that is licenced and non-licenced space and accessible but not limited to Children, families, team members, third parties including volunteers and visitors.
+Guardian Childcare & Education defines a multi-level centre as any building that includes more than two floors; whether split level/mezzanine or multi levels that is licenced and non-licenced space and accessible but not limited to children, families, team members, third parties including volunteers and visitors.

 The Nominated Supervisor will ensure that all Responsible Person/s and all other educators will have current and up to date First-aid Training that is approved by ACECQA.
-This is currently the HLTAID004; with CPR refresher training carried out yearly and Full course of HLTAID004 every 3 years, before 3 year anniversary.